iamvikrantrajput/Real-Time-Face-Mask-Detection/ReadMe.md

   - **face_detection_front.tflite**: TensorFlow Lite model file for face detection (BlazeFace) with a shorter range.
   - **face_detection_full_range.tflite**: TensorFlow Lite model file for face detection (BlazeFace) with the full detection range.
   - **face_detection_back.tflite**: TensorFlow Lite model file for face detection (BlazeFace) with the back camera configuration.
-  - **mask_detection_128.tflite**: TensorFlow Lite model file for mask detection with a image size of 128.
+  - **mask_detection_128.tflite**: TensorFlow Lite model file for mask detection with an image size of 128.
-  - **mask_detection_192.tflite**: TensorFlow Lite model file for mask detection with a image size of 192.
+  - **mask_detection_192.tflite**: TensorFlow Lite model file for mask detection with an image size of 192.

 ## Dependencies
 - TensorFlow